When it comes to grinding and polishing concrete, many of you may know that it can be done wet, or dry.

-- Additionally, although wet grinding does help to keep the operator safe from dust exposure, the slurry that is left over is time consuming to clean up and not always easy to dispose of.
+- Although wet grinding does help to keep the operator safe from dust exposure, the leftover slurry is time-consuming to clean up and not always easy to dispose of.
 As a result, environmental issues are an increasing concern, and efficient disposal of the slurry caused by wet polishing is becoming somewhat of an issue.

 THE DRY PROCESS

 Grinders and Polishers are now compatible with Dust Extraction Systems that can be attached right to the machine and collect the dust as it’s being made.
 Appropriate dust extraction systems with certified HEPA filters will ensure that the operator won't be exposed to all of the dangerous respirable silica dust.

 Not only does this ensure a safe work environment but it also cleans as you work, so you have an even, clean surface for grinding and polishing, and it eliminates the extensive cleanup after you’re done; saving you time and money.

 Many agree that the wet process unnecessarily consumes a lot of water, making it an environmental concern, and opt for the dry process for this reason.

 Furthermore, you get a much better shine and finish when using the dry process, it’s impossible to get the same finish when using water.

 When using a dust extraction system instead of water, you don't have a slurry to deal with when you're finished.
 Therefore you're significantly reducing the amount of cleanup, and it will be easier to dispose of the dust and debris quickly, efficiently and safely making it a much better option from a business standpoint.